alapierre/gobl.java/README.md

 - save `Invoice` to file
 - load and save JWK keys from/to file
 - `Invoice` extract from `Envelop`
-- signature verification when extract document from `Envelop`
+- signature verification when extract document from `Envelop` (only signature by one, provided key is checked)

 ## Current limitation

 - The only possible type of document that can be placed inside a signed Envelope is an Invoice.
 This decision is dictated by the simplification of implementation at this stage of the project.
 - There is no tax calculation logic

-- and much, much more — some help is more than welcome
+- and much, much more — so help is more than welcome

 ### Parse Invoice